 A few years ago while photographing Speckled Mousebirds of my hotel in Addis Ababa, I fell and sprained my ankle.
 No doubt aided by the altitude, it was swollen and sore, but I didn’t think it required medical attention.
 I investigated renting crutches, but no option existed.
 The hotel had one wheelchair from the 80s, which I could use while on its premises.
 But I had come to speak at a conference, so I was on the move.

 For the next three days, I was wheeled to a taxi at the front door.
-On arrival at the conference, I was picked up and carried up several flights of stairs and around the conference as required, including up to the podium when I spoke.
-I wanted to go gift shopping for handmade scarves that Ethiopia is famous for and, again, was warmly carried from shop to shop.
+On arrival at the conference, I was scooped up and carried several flights of stairs and around the conference as required, including up to the podium when I spoke.
+I wanted to go gift shopping for handmade scarves that Ethiopia is famous for, again, I was warmly carried from shop to shop.

 Some of my most unique experiences were in the West African nation of Niger.

 While travelling in an air-conditioned Land Cruiser across the Sahara Desert to distribute wind-up radios to remote villages, our UN convoy spotted a large camel caravan being led by a white camel.
 We stopped the caravan and offered the leader a solar and wind-up radio.
 He commented that “Allah had sent me to help them and it was a good omen for their journey.”
 As a gesture of hospitality, the Taureg chief invited me to join them.
 I didn’t go far as it would have been foolhardy to ride a poorly tempered camel for any distance, but it sure was fun!